Alexandre, vicomte Digeon: Napoleonic Wars

 Still leading the 26th Chasseurs, Digeon took part in the Ulm Campaign in 1805, including Lensberg, and Battle of Austerlitz, where he took three standards.
 He received the decoration of Commander of the Legion of Honor after the battle, where he was wounded.
 He was near Stralsund in 1807.
 Elevated to the rank of general of brigade, he served in General Marie Victor de Fay, marquis de Latour-Maubourg's 1st Dragoon Division as the brigadier in command of the 20th and 25th Dragoons.
 The same year he commanded with great distinction in the Battle of Heilsberg and in the Battle of Friedland.

 Assigned to Spain, he commanded a dragoon brigade under Marshal Jean Lannes.
 On 23 November 1808, he fought in the Battle of Tudela where Francisco Castaños was defeated.
 Appointed in 1812 the civilian and military governor of the provinces of Córdoba and Jaén, he managed by a wise administration, to win the trust of people that the ravages of war had angered and reduced to the deepest misery.
 For six months, he kept over 7,000 people from suffering famine.

-By his brilliant leadership during Marshal Nicolas Soult's retreat from Andalusia, Digeon earned the rank of general of division on 3 March 1813.
-He found himself in that capacity in the Battle of Vitoria, where he was wounded for the fifth time.
+By his brilliant leadership during Marshal Nicolas Soult's retreat from Andalusia, Digeon was promoted to divisional general on 3 March 1813 and commanded a detachment of French cavalry that was defeated at Morales on 2 June.
+He subsequently fought at the Battle of Vitoria on 21 June, where he was wounded for the fifth time.
 At the end of that year he went to the Army of Catalonia under Marshal Louis Gabriel Suchet, and was in command of all the cavalry and the First Infantry Division.

 Seconded in 1814 to the army defending Lyon, commanded by Marshal Pierre Augereau, he led a notable feat of arms.
 On 20 March 1814, the Austrians had advanced to the suburb of Saint-Just-d'Avray and street fighting began.
 Digeon suddenly resumed the offensive, captured a battery, and cut off part of the Austrian Hiller Infantry Regiment # 2 with nearly 400 prisoners.
 This setback arrested the progress of the enemy.
 The Allied occupation of Lyon only took place the next day under a formal capitulation, which spared the city the pillaging that often occurred when a large city was stormed.